Thunder-Solutions/Thunder-State/README.md

 ---

-To use this package with React, you'll want to import the main function from `@thunder-state/react`, which returns several hooks.
+To use this package with React, you'll want to import the main function from `@thunder-state/react`, which wraps each part of the state with the proper hooks to ensure a seamless integration.

 ```jsx
 import { createStore } from '@thunder-state/core';